Listen to this article:

 There’s a method of bottle feeding, called paced bottle feeding, which can help with all of these concerns.

 Paced bottle feeding is designed to mimic breastfeeding, but it can be used with all babies being fed from a bottle, no matter what’s inside the bottle or how often you offer a bottle.
+You want to feed your baby the best and in the safest way - here's a way how.

 We’ll review the philosophy behind paced feeding and how to get started with paced bottle feeding.